tenzir/platform/examples/keycloak/README.md

 ### Admin Login

-Navigate to the keycloak instance and log in as a user with admin permissions.
+Navigate to the Keycloak instance and log in as a user with admin permissions.
-If you use the bundled keycloak instance, the initial username is `admin` and password is `changeme`.
+If you use the bundled Keycloak instance, the initial username is `admin` and password is `changeme`.

 Remember to change the default password after logging in for the first time,